Our Catholic faith calls us to love through action, to seek truth, to be servant leaders.

 The Christian Service Program at Badin High School invites our students to do just that.

 The Christian Service Program at Badin High School is an intentional four-year program that invites students to actively live out the teachings of Christ, to engage in conversations of the Gospel’s call for justice, to become other-centered in a culture that focuses primarily on self.
 Students are encouraged to grow in their awareness of social justice issues and to participate in meaningful service experiences, bettering both themselves and our community in the process.
 Our hope is that students will deepen their faith through the experiences of service, and will gain an understanding of the call to practice generosity, to pursue justice, and to serve in solidarity.

 Each academic year has a theme and an action plan, and participation fulfills the service graduation requirement.
-Service hours are encouraged, though are not required (with the exception of the Junior Year Action Plan), and are recorded through an online service platform (www.InnerView.org) that allows students to create a service profile and to be acknowledged for service to their school, to their parish, and to the nonprofit world.
+Service hours are encouraged, though are not required (with the exception of the Junior and Senior Year Action Plan), and are recorded through an online service platform (www.InnerView.org) that allows students to create a service profile and to be acknowledged for service to their school, to their parish, and to the nonprofit world.
 Participation in existing programs, such as Shantytown, the Magnified Giving Club, Meet.Serve.Grow., and Summer in Solidarity is also encouraged.